-- 9.1 Responsibility and control of program development, monitoring, review, evaluation and quality improvement is delegated to the nursing school with oversight by the academic board and/or appropriate governance body. - 9.2 Regular evaluation of academic and clinical supervisor effectiveness using feedback from students and other sources; systems to monitor and, where necessary, improve staff performance. - 9.3 Professional and academic development of staff to advance knowledge and competence in teaching effectiveness and assessment. - 9.4 Feedback gained from the quality cycle incorporated into the program of study to improve the experience of theory and practice learning for students. - 9.5 Regular evaluation and revision of program content to include contemporary and emerging issues surrounding nursing practice, health care research and health policy and reform. - 9.6 Students and staff are adequately indemnified for relevant activities undertaken as part of program requirements.
+- 9.1 Responsibility for and control of program development, monitoring, review, evaluation and quality improvement being delegated to the nursing school with oversight by the academic board and/or appropriate governance body. - 9.2 Regular evaluation of academic and clinical supervisor effectiveness taking place using feedback from students and other sources. - 9.3 Systems being in place to monitor and, where necessary, improve staff performance. - 9.4 Professional and academic development of staff taking place to advance knowledge and competence in teaching effectiveness and assessment. - 9.5 Feedback being gathered from the quality cycle and being incorporated into the program to improve the experience of theory and practice learning for students. - 9.6 Regular evaluation and revision of program content taking place which includes contemporary and emerging issues surrounding nursing practice, health care research and health policy and reform. - 9.7 Students and staff being adequately indemnified for relevant activities undertaken as part of program requirements.

-4 Glossary and Abbreviations
+Glossary and abbreviations